 Silver tends to tarnish naturally when exposed to air and humidity: this is oxidation.
 This phenomenon is normal and can be easily corrected.

-To restore silver's shine, gently rub the piece with a soft, special silver polishing cloth.
-Regular wearing of silver jewelry also slows down its tarnishing.
+To restore silver's shine, gently rub the piece with a soft, silver-specific cloth.
+Regular wearing of silver jewellery also slows down its tarnishing.

-Avoid abrasive products and hard brushes, which can scratch the metal.
+Avoid abrasive products and hard brushes, which scratch the metal.

 Care

-Gold plated and vermeil jewelry consists of a layer of gold deposited on a base metal or silver.
+Gold plating consists of a layer of gold deposited on a base metal, while vermeil is a layer of gold applied to solid silver.
 This precious layer requires more precautions: it is the most delicate material to care for.

 Keep these pieces away from water, perfume, cosmetics, and any repeated friction, which would wear away the gold layer over time.

-For cleaning, simply use a soft, dry cloth.
+For cleaning, use only a soft, dry cloth.
 Never use cleaning products, abrasive cloths, or cleaning baths: they would remove the gold layer.
-Over time and with wear, gold plating can fade — this is characteristic of this material.
+Over time and with wear, gold plating may fade—this is inherent to the material.

 Care